Types of Aid

 Federal Direct Student loans are funds borrowed from the federal government for educational costs.
 They must be repaid starting six (6) months from the date in which the student completes a degree, ceases to be enrolled, or drops below half-time status.
 The loan is made to the student, and the student is directly responsible for the repayment of this debt.
 Eligibility is contingent upon completion of the Free Application for Federal Student Aid (FAFSA) and submission of all required supporting documentation.

-Manhattanville College requires that all U.S citizens, nationals, or lawful permanent residents complete the Free Application for Federal Student Aid (FAFSA) in order to determine eligibility for funding.
+Manhattanville University requires that all U.S citizens, nationals, or lawful permanent residents complete the Free Application for Federal Student Aid (FAFSA) in order to determine eligibility for funding.
 The application is available online at studentaid.gov.

 Federal Direct Subsidized/Unsubsidized Loan